 Last April, when I visited the Queen’s theatre for the second time, two different actors were playing the parts.
 Nowadays I am a bit ashamed of myself when I remember that I did not even know them before, despite their incredible careers.

 Sure, I went to the theatre prepared.
 I listened to Dean Chisnall and Bradley Jaden’s interviews, watched them sing in the few available YouTube videos.
 Did my fan-job, insomma.
-I even have to admit that the Valvert (Jean Valjean/Javert) shipper in me ended up being happily surprised when I bumped into pictures like this one and in this video:
+I even have to admit that the Valvert (Jean Valjean/Javert) shipper in me ended up being happily surprised when I bumped into videos like this one:

 Anyway, it’s April 26.
 This time I’m sitting close to the stage.
 I know what to expect (but for the fake gunshot which I had forgotten was there and that made me shout out loud.
 Apologies to the couple next to me whom I scared to death).
 What I don’t know is if it is going to be as good as the first time.